engaging-computing/MYR/README.md

 ## Change Log - 1.2.5 -> 1.2.6
 - Saving a reference example autopopulates a name.
+- You will be prompted to save changes before leaving a scene.

 ## Acknowledgments
 MYR uses [Aframe](https://aframe.io), a fantastic open source project, to render objects and effects in the three dimensional space.